contiamo/restful-react/README.md

 1. Click **Generate token**.
 1. Copy the generated string.
-1. Open Terminal and run `restful-react import --github username:repo:branch:path/to/openapi.yaml --output MY_FETCHERS.tsx`, substituting things where necessary.
+1. Open a terminal and run `restful-react import --github username:repo:branch:path/to/openapi.yaml --output MY_FETCHERS.tsx`, substituting things where necessary.
 1. You will be prompted for a token.
 1. Paste your token.
 1. You will be asked if you'd like to save it for later.
 This is _entirely_ up to you and completely safe: it is saved in your `node_modules` folder and _not_ committed to version control or sent to us or anything: the source code of this whole thing is public so you're safe.